wp-plugins/popupally/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Do not generate hidden fields if none exists.
+This could be causing errors for more strict php implementations.

 = 1.0.3 =
 * Change field name storage structure to allow for '[' and ']' in field names.